diegargon/monnet/README.md

 sudo usermod -aG wheel ansible
 ```

-You must have checking the "Ansible Support" in General configuration tab and "Ansible Support" in the host configuration
+You must have "Ansible Support" checked in the General configuration tab and "Ansible Support" in the host configuration section (Web UI).
-section (Web UI)

 ## SSH CERTS

-For Ansible server to connect to the hosts, you need to generate an SSH key and install it on each host you want to access via Monnet/Ansible.
+For the Ansible server to connect to the hosts, you need to generate an SSH key and install it on each host you want to access via MonNet/Ansible.

 ```
 $ ssh-keygen -m PEM -t rsa -b 4096
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub ansible@ip.ip.ip.ip
 ```

-The user must exists and must be allowed log with standard credentials to install de key (you can disable it after)
+The user must exist and must be allowed to log in with standard credentials to install the key (you can disable it after).

-Or do it manually

-On the client host:
+Or do it manually on the client host:

 ```
 runuser -u ansible mkdir /home/ansible/.ssh runuser -u ansible nano /home/ansible/.ssh/authorized_keys
 ```

-and paste the ssh pub key
+And paste the SSH public key.

-If you don't use ssh-copy-id you must add manually the known_host (Monnet server side)
+If you don't use ssh-copy-id you must manually add the key to the known_host file (Monnet server side).

 ```
 ssh-keyscan -t ecdsa,ed25519 -H server.example.com >> ~/.ssh/known_hosts 2>&1
 ```

-If the host fingerprint change you must remove first the old one
+If the host fingerprint change you must first remove the old one

 ```
 ssh-keygen -R
 ```

-You can force ansible to ignore the host fingerprint check
+You can force Ansible to ignore the host fingerprint check.

 ```
 [defaults]